krzyslom/tuatara/README.md

-# tuatara
+# Tuatara Challenge

-Tuatara challenge
+Whole project [description](https://rawgit.com/krzyslom/tuatara/master/tuatara_mieszkania.html).
+If not working - run tuatara_mieszkania.Rmd.

-Run tuatara_mieszkania.Rmd.
-RStudio html_notebook output needed.
+There is also a Shiny [application](https://krzyslom.shinyapps.io/tuatara_app/) for price prediction.
+If not working - run app.R inside tuatara_app.